WELSH CHESS UNION CONSTITUTION

 B: Main Committees

-(a) The Home Chess Committee shall comprise the Director of Home Chess, one delegate from each zone and a delegate nominated by the Welsh Women’s Committee.
+(a) The Home Chess Committee shall comprise the Director of Home Chess, one delegate from each zone and

 (b) The International Chess Committee shall comprise the Director of International Chess, one